 What equipment is allowed?

 Gravel : Gravel bike or CX.
-Participants on mountain bikes will have a delayed start (+30 minutes).
+Mountain bikes are accepted in a second SAS.

 Cyclosportive : Use only traditional road bikes (without extensions or flat wheels).
 No EVA or mountain bike.